 BASIC REQUIRED DOCUMENTS

-Basically, you will need to provide documents to prove;
+In general, you will need to provide documents proving that:

-• you will keep engaging in the activity allowed under the VISA STATUS,
+• you will continue to engage in the activities allowed under your current visa,

-• you have paid taxes properly regularly and have no overdue taxes,
+• you have been paying taxes properly and have no overdue payments,

-• you are financially stable enough to continue to make living in Japan.
+• you are financially stable enough to continue living in Japan.

 fabicon i-socia Advisors